-- Conduct daily home screenings for symptoms.
+Conduct daily home screenings for symptoms.
 NV Health Response COVID Screening checklist for Sports.

-- If you are symptomatic or have been symptomatic within 10 days of the event, please stay home and submit a COVID Refund Exemption.
+    - If you are symptomatic, become symptomatic, or have a positive COVID Test within 10 days of the event, please stay home and submit a COVID Refund Exemption.
 Request Exemption here along with a copy of your positive COVID test result.

     - If you have had close contact with a confirmed COVID case, please be prepared to show negative COVID test.

     - FACE COVERINGS